ORPHANS & WIDOWS FUND

 I could not get these children or this widow out of my mind.
 As I thought about this family, I felt a sense of the desperation and hopelessness they must be feeling.
 One thing that was clear was that they needed support.

 In July 2016 a woman brought her 13 year old daughter to one of our medical teams in Syria.
 The girl had multiple bruises and injuries to her thighs and genitals as well as an infection.
 She had scars from previous attacks and was in a very poor state.
 When our doctor examined her she refused to speak.
 She just wanted pain relief.
-When he pushed her to tell him what had happened, the girl broke down in tears and told him her story.
+When he encouraged her to tell him what had happened, the girl broke down in tears and told him her story.

 Her father had been a teacher and they had lived a normal life before the war, but he was killed in the conflict.
 Over time her mother became more and more desperate trying to make ends meet.
 She started to have dealings with people who asked more and more of her.
 One day, the girl's mother came to her and said she needed her help.
 This was when her nightmares started.